Singh-Aman08/nlp-information-extraction/README.md

 ### 1. Exploratory Data Analysis

-As a preliminary investigation, sentence-level semantic representations were generated using the **SentenceTransformer (all-MiniLM-L6-v2)** model.
+As a preliminary step, sentence-level embeddings were generated using the **SentenceTransformer (all-MiniLM-L6-v2)** model.
 Each clinical trial abstract was segmented into sentences, and embeddings were computed for each sentence.

-To explore whether natural semantic groupings correspond to the target information categories, **K-means clustering** was applied to the sentence embeddings.
-The optimal number of clusters was determined using the **Within-Cluster Sum of Squares (WCSS) Elbow Method**, which indicated an optimal value of **K = 3**.
+To explore the structure of the embedding space, **K-means clustering** was applied to the sentence embeddings.
+The optimal number of clusters was determined using the **Within-Cluster Sum of Squares (WCSS) Elbow Method**, resulting in **K = 3**.

-For visualisation, **Principal Component Analysis (PCA)** was used to project the sentence embeddings into two dimensions.
-The resulting clusters showed meaningful semantic separation, broadly aligning with the three target extraction categories:
+For visualization purposes, **Principal Component Analysis (PCA)** was used to project the embeddings into a two-dimensional space for qualitative inspection.

-- Participants (PART)
-- Interventions (INT)
-- Outcomes (OUT)

-This exploratory analysis suggests that sentence embeddings capture useful semantic information and that unsupervised clustering can reveal latent structure within clinical trial abstracts.

 ### 2. Rule-Based Approaches